 - In a large bowl, place the flour blend, xanthan gum, cornstarch, salt, and baking soda, and whisk to combine well.
 Set the mixture aside.

 - In a small, heavy-bottom saucepan, place the butter and granulated sugar.
-Melt over low heat, whisking frequently, until smooth.
+Place over medium-low heat and bring to a very light simmer, whisking frequently.
+The butter and sugar should be melted and smooth.

 - Remove the pan from the heat, and add the brown sugar.
 Whisk to combine and to melt the brown sugar until smooth.
 Set the saucepan aside to cool briefly.